-The primary focus of the program is the orientation of freshmen to Bedford High School.
+This first year program focuses on the orientation of freshmen to Bedford High School.
 Students meet during the first semester to become familiar with their new school, get to know each other, and build a relationship with their counselor.
 Counselors review supports and resources, getting involved at BHS, goal-setting, and decision-making.
 Students learn about study skills, time management and other topics of importance to ninth graders.
-Students are also led through interactive activities designed to foster empathy and resilience, and an affirmative school community and climate.